ministryofjustice/opg-modernising-lpa/docs/architecture/decisions/0004-use-opensearch-ingestion-pipeline.md

 ## Decision

-Using Opensearch Ingestion Pipelines will allow us to process the DynamoDB stream used to maintain global replica tables, and route specific stream events to be added to the index.
+Use Opensearch Ingestion Pipelines will allow us to process the DynamoDB stream used to maintain global replica tables, and route specific stream events to be added to the index.